The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 Dilated Pores and Lack of Skin Clarity

-The Erbium Yag laser, the perfect skin, Hydrafacial, the Jet Peel or peels will be the preferred techniques.
+The Erbium Yag laser, the perfect skin, hydrafacial, the Jet Peel or peels will be the preferred techniques.

-DEEP PIGMENTATION SPOTS
+DEEP PIGMENTARY SPOTS

 They may be exacerbated by: